-Have you noticed your child acting differently when she's outside of your home?
-Maybe your usually outgoing kid hides behind your legs when strangers are around, or maybe she’s an angel at daycare—and a troublemaker at home.
+Have you noticed your 27-month-old acting differently when they’re outside of your home?
+Maybe your usually outgoing child hides behind your legs when strangers are around, or maybe they’re an angel at daycare and a troublemaker at home.
 This inconsistency is completely normal at this age.
-Two-year-olds adapt their behavior to the environment and toward whether or not they trust certain people.
+Two-year-olds adapt their behavior to the environment and the people around them.
 Unfortunately for you, the fact that your child trusts you means they’re more likely to feel comfortable enough to test your limits and push your buttons.

 Average weight for a 27-month-old is around 27.8 pounds for girls and 29.0 pounds for boys.
 Average height is around 34.6 inches for girls and 35.1 inches for boys, according to the US Centers for Disease Control and Prevention (CDC).
 Ask your pediatrician if your 27-month-old’s growth is on track for their growth chart.

 What should my 27-month-old be doing?

-• Love of repetition.
-Your 27-month-old does things over and over again—a little scientist at work, she’s trying to see if X always leads to Y. Predictable, repetitive results help her feel secure in the world.
+- Love of repetition.
+Your 27-month-old does things over and over again—a little scientist at work, they’re trying to see if X always leads to Y. Predictable, repetitive results help them feel secure in the world.
 So even though you might be sick of reading Goodnight Moon, your toddler is most definitely not.
 Go ahead and read it again.

 - Parallel play.
-Your child might not play with other kids just yet, but he may enjoy playing alongside other kids doing the same activity.
+Your child might not play with other kids just yet, but they may enjoy playing alongside other kids doing the same activity.
 You may notice your 27-month-old copying other kids too.

 - Fear of strangers or places.
 You might find your 27-month-old has a fear of the doctor or barber.
 Some of this may be due to an active imagination.
-It may help to bring her by the office or salon when she doesn't have an appointment, so she gets used to being there when scissors and shots aren't involved.
+It may help to bring your child to the office or salon when they don't have an appointment, so they can get used to being there when scissors and shots aren't involved.

 Health is always a top concern for parents, and this age is no different.
 Some common health questions parents of 27-month-olds have are:

 Consistency is key for helping a 27-month-old have healthy sleep habits.
-So stick to a usual bedtime, and continue to set aside time for a daily nap.
+So stick to a usual bedtime and routine, and continue to set aside time for a daily nap.

 Most 2-year-olds need around 11 to 12 hours of nighttime sleep, plus a nap of about 1.5 to 3 hours, for a total of about 13 to 14 hours of sleep per day.